 II) Rules for implementation of these guidelines

-Usually, either BOKU scientists or foreign institutions inform the BOKU Center for International Relations (CIR) about their interest to sign a co-operation agreement.
+Usually, either BOKU scientists or foreign institutions inform the BOKU-International Relations about their interest to sign a co-operation agreement.

 - if they already exist certain agreements / research or other projects with the foreign institution

 - if the criteria for signing future co-operation agreements (according to categories 1 – 3) are met.

 In case all criteria are met (or if an existing co-operation agreement is about to expire due to the duration determined in the contract and should be renewed)